 Before going to the weighted blanket review, let’s talk about these two important topics for clarification.

 Meltdown vs temper tantrum

-Children with autism usually can either have a meltdown or temper tantrum.
+Children with autism, be they high functioning or not, usually can either have a meltdown or temper tantrum.

 They are two different things.